saltmade/dotfiles/README.md

  - install its submodules https://github.com/sorin-ionescu/prezto#updating
  - and the contrib files https://github.com/belak/prezto-contrib#usage

+## CLI Tools
+- ag :: Aka the silver searcher, for searching through files
+- fzf :: Pipe in text input for a live updating CLI interface I have to write this out because I always forget why I need both and in what situations.
+E.g. "I need to find this bit of text in the code base" -> ag VS. "I need to find this file in a list of files" -> fzf.
+Amongst other things of course

 ## Font
 I use a modded version of Operator Mono that I call Operator Code.
 To get the same: